setopsco/github-actions/README.md

 * Builds a docker image based on the `Dockerfile` in the project's root folder and pushes it to the SetOps registry.
 * Deploys the image to every app configured in `setops-apps`.
 If you configure more than one stage in `setops-stages`, the workflow will deploy each stage in parallel.

-CAUTION: The script assumes a configured [Container Health Check](https://docs.setops.co/latest/user/configuration/apps/#container-health-check) for *all* apps.
+* The script waits for the apps to run and checks, if the [Container Health Check](https://docs.setops.co/latest/user/configuration/apps/#container-health-check) succeeds for all apps if there is a health check configured.

 See the [workflow file](.github/workflows/build-and-deployment-workflow.yml) for all possible inputs.